NYPL/metadata-documentation/metadata/element/identifier/identifier.md

 <dt><a href="/metadata-documentation/metadata/element/identifier/ami-project/">AMI Project</a></dt>
 <dd>name of the project under which the media original was digitized</dd>

+<dt><a href="/metadata-documentation/metadata/element/identifier/archives-collections/">Archives Collections ID</a></dt>
+<dd>identifier that connects an archives collection from the [Archives Portal](/metadata-documentation/resources/glossary/#archives-portal) and the [Archives Portal Admin Interface](/metadata-documentation/resources/glossary/#archives-portal-admin-interface) to the MMS collection or standalone item record, present only for EAD-encoded finding aids</dd>

+<dt><a href="/metadata-documentation/metadata/element/identifier/archives-components/">Archives Components ID</a></dt>
+<dd>identifier that connects archives components from the [Archives Portal](/metadata-documentation/resources/glossary/#archives-portal) and the [Archives Portal Admin Interface](/metadata-documentation/resources/glossary/#archives-portal-admin-interface) to the MMS container or item records, present only for EAD-encoded finding aids</dd>

 <dt><a href="/metadata-documentation/metadata/element/identifier/archives-ead/">Archives EAD ID</a></dt>
 <dd>identifier that correlates EAD-encoded finding aid components to their MMS container or item records, facilitating the display of digitized assets in the Archives Portal</dd>